-Und erweight Neutral Overweight Previous view Asset View Commentary Developed markets Si United States +1 We are overweight.
+Und erweight Neutral Overweight Previous view Asset View Commentary Fixed Income Developed markets United States +1 We are overweight.
 Policy-driven volatility and supply-side constraints are pressuring growth, but we see Al supporting corporate earnings.
 U.S. valuations are backed by stronger earnings and profitability relative to other developed markets.
 Europe Neutral We are neutral.
 Greater unity and a pro-growth agenda across Europe could boost activity, yet we are watching how the bloc tackles its structural challenges before turning more optimistic.
 We note opportunities in financials and industries tied to defense and infrastructure spending.
-Equities UK Neutral We are neutral.
+UK Neutral We are neutral.
 Political stability could improve investor sentiment.
 Yet an increase in the corporate tax burden could hurt profit margins near term.
 Japan +1 We are overweight given the return of inflation and shareholder-friendly corporate reforms.
 We prefer unhedged exposures as the yen has tended to strengthen during bouts of market stress.
 Emerging markets Neutral We are neutral.
 Valuations and domestic policy are supportive.
 Yet geopolitical tensions and concerns about global growth keep us sidelined for now.
 China Neutral We are neutral.
 Trade policy uncertainty keeps us cautious, and policy stimulus is still limited.
 We still see structural challenges to China's growth, including an aging population.
-Short U.S. Treasuries • Neutral We are neutral.
+Short U.S. Treasuries Neutral We are neutral.
 We view short-term Treasuries as akin to cash in our tactical views and we remove this overweight to turn neutral long-term Treasuries.
 Long U.S. Treasuries Neutral We are neutral.
 Yields could fall further as a softening labor market gives the Fed space to cut without its independence being called into question - even if the pressures pushing up yields persist.
 Global inflation-linked bo onds Neutral We are neutral.
 We see higher medium-term inflation, but cooling inflation and growth may matter more near term.
 Euro area govt bonds Neutral We are neutral.
 Yields are attractive, and term premium has risen closer to our expectations relative to U.S. Treasuries.
-We prefer peripheral bonds such as in Italy and Spain.
+Peripheral bond yields have converged closer to core yields.
 UK gilts Neutral We are neutral.
-Gilt yields are off their highs, but the risk of higher U.S. yields having a knock-on impact and reducing the UK's fiscal space has risen.
-We are monitoring the UK fiscal situation. ne Japanese govt bonds 4 We are underweight.
+Gilt yields are off their highs, but we expect more market attention on long-term yields through the government's November budget, given the difficulty it has had implementing spending cuts.
+Japanese govt bonds -1 We are underweight.
 We see room for yields to rise further on Bank of Japan rate hikes and a higher global term premium.
-Income China govt bonds Neutral We are neutral.
+China govt bonds Neutral We are neutral.
 Bonds are supported by looser policy.
 Yet we find yields more attractive in short-term DM paper.
-Fixed U.S. agency MBS +1 We are overweight.
+U.S. agency MBS +1 We are overweight.
 We find income in agency MBS compelling and prefer them to U.S. Treasuries for high-quality fixed income exposure.
 Short-term IG credit +1 We are overweight.
 Short-term bonds better compensate for interest rate risk.
 Long-term IG credit 4 We are underweight.
 Spreads are tight, so we prefer taking risk in equities.
 We favor Europe over the U.S. Global high yield Neutral We are neutral.
 Spreads are tight, but corporate fundamentals are solid.
 The total income makes it more attractive than IG.
 Asia credit Neutral We are neutral.
 We don't find valuations compelling enough to turn more positive.
-Emerging hard currency 4 We are underweight.
+Emerging hard currency -1 We are underweight.
 Spreads to U.S. Treasuries are near historical averages.
 Trade uncertainty has eased, but we find local currency EM debt more attractive.
 Emerging local currency Neutral We are neutral.
 Debt levels for many EMs have improved, and currencies have held up against trade uncertainty.
 We prefer countries with higher real interest rates.